ShuranXu/Corn-Price-Predicter/Demo_Day/DD-README.md

 ![6 Month Corn Price Forecast](Images/SARIMA_Forecasted_Trends_Corn_Price.png)

 ## 7. Linear Regression
 Next, during our research we found that corn price is impacted by other factors such as US Index,Ethanol, Weather, China Imports, China Inflation Rate and USA Inflation Rates.
 Hence, we built Linear Regression models to predict daily and monthly corn price.
-In this process we used historical corn price data from March 2005 to December 2019 to these models.
+In this process we used historical corn price data from March 2005 to November 2020 to these models.

 ### General Approach followed in both Daily and Monthly Linear Regression models are as follows:
 We created monthly Linear Regression models and forecasted the movement of the corn prices as outlined below: